learn-co-curriculum/dsc-intervals-with-t-distribution-lab/README.md

 ![png](index_files/index_6_1.png)

-Let's take a new, smaller sample (<30) and calculate how much sample mean differs from population mean.
+Let's take a new, smaller sample (<30) and calculate how much the sample mean differs from the population mean.

 ```python